-- 1. On single unit installations, make sure the electrical circuit being used is wired with appropriately sized wire (or at least 12 gauge) wire and grounded with an appropriately sized circuit breaker.
+- 1. On single unit installations, make sure the electrical circuit being used is wired with appropriately sized wire (or at least 10 gauge) wire and grounded with an appropriately sized circuit breaker.
 Please note that the wire size varies based on the breaker size.
-The electrical power required for the water heater is 120V AC at 60 Hz. - 2.
-Remove the two cover screws and open the cover.
+The electrical power required for the water heater is 120V AC at 60 Hz (multiple circuits). - 2.
+Remove the four cover screws and open the cover.